 A creamy, cheesy, deliciously hearty lasagna has to be the ultimate in comfort food.
 It's pure bliss biting into a fresh lasagna bake that's oozing with goodness!
 But there's one guaranteed way to make your favorite lasagna recipe even better, and that's by preparing fresh, homemade lasagna noodles!

 It's simpler than you might think.
-You only need three ingredients and a pasta maker to start churning out deliciously authentic and wonderfully fresh lasagna sheets in your kitchen.
+You only need three ingredients to start churning out deliciously authentic and wonderfully fresh homemade pasta sheets for your lasagna.
 Why not give it a try?

 2 and 1/2 cups of all-purpose flour

 Measure out 2 and 1/2 cups of all-purpose flour and pour it all into a large mound on a clean countertop or kitchen work surface.

 At the top of the mound, dig out a large well, using your fingers to push the flour into shape.

 Crack all 4 eggs into the center of the well and use a fork to beat them lightly.

 Once you beat the eggs, use your fingers to slowly fold over the flour into the eggs, filling in the well and mixing everything as you do so.

 Keep doing this until a soft dough has begun to form, and it's springy enough to shape into a ball.